-An initial screening/testing of swimming ability must be done in shallow water prior to the activity.

-- Schools must adhere to the facility swim test standard regarding the components of the swim test for shallow and deep water.
-If a facility swim test standard does not exist, the Lifesaving Society Swim to Survive swim standard must be used. - The test must be administered by a certified Aquatic Instructor or a certified Lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]). - Students who do not pass the swim test or who do not have the aforementioned certification must not participate in the activity.
+- An initial screening/testing of swimming ability must be done in shallow water prior to the activity. - Schools must adhere to the facility swim test standard regarding the components of the swim test for shallow and deep water.
+If a facility swim test standard does not exist, the Lifesaving Society Swim to Survive swim standard must be used. - The test must be administered by a certified Aquatic Instructor or a certified Lifeguard (the test is based on the Lifesaving Society's Swim to SurviveTM Standard). - The swim test must be completed within the school year in which the activity is taking place. - In lieu of completing the swim test, students may provide proof of Bronze Star certification or higher. - Results of the swim test must be documented and communicated as per school board policy (for example, to the Student, Teacher, Principal, Parents/Guardians, Trip Guide(s), Lifeguards, Aquatic Instructor, and Outside Provider [if applicable]). - The students who do not pass the swim test must be identified and wear a properly fastened Personal Flotation Device (P.F.D.).
+The P.F.D. can be removed during instructional swims when students are under constant visual supervision by the aquatic instructor during learn-to-swim skill instruction and/or practice.